 For DP problems, you often need a table with one extra row and column for the base case:

-The 4-directional neighbor pattern is one of the most common patterns you will write in matrix problems:
+The 4-directional neighbor pattern is common in matrix problems:

 For 8-directional movement (including diagonals), add the four diagonal pairs: (-1,-1), (-1,1), (1,-1), (1,1).